What is periodic employee training?

 • Occupational safety training

-• Periodic training of gas equipment operators
+• Periodic training of gas/electric equipment operators

-• Periodic training of employees for work at heights
+• Periodic training of employees for work at heights or at depth

-• Chainsaw operators periodic training of employees
+• Periodic training of employees for chainsaw operators

-• Periodic training of crane operators
+• Periodic training and examination of crane operators

 When periodic training is usually carried out